If you’re a Quicken Loans® client who’s been affected by these storms, know that Quicken Loans is committed to helping you move forward.

-- If the effects of the storm make it difficult for you to make your payment, we have options available that won’t require you to make any payments for an initial period of three months.
-Please reach out to us at (800) 508-0944, option 7.
+- If the effects of the storm make it difficult for you to make your payment, let us know so we can go over your options to get help.
+Please reach out to us at (800) 508-0944.

 - If your home is damaged, the claims process will be smoother if you contact your insurance provider first.
 If you’re unsure of who your provider is, you can find out by signing in to Rocket Mortgage.